mtdmali/mtdmali/README.md

 </blockquote>

 <h5>
   I'm hoping to start a blog in 2022.
-Until then, <a href="https://letterboxd.com/mtdmali/" target="_blank">follow me on Letterboxd</a> to read all of my horrible movie takes.
+Until then, <a href="https://letterboxd.com/mtdmali/" target="_blank">follow me on Letterboxd</a> to read all of my freezing cold movie takes.
 </h5>

 ---